Aren’t You Tired of Pretending We Can Beat Hate (Terrorism) With Hate (War)?

 Yet we don’t fund the UN enough to successfully promote human rights, economic development, or help set up local governments in failed states.
 The US, Russia, and other countries have regularly fallen hundreds of millions of dollars behind in their promises to support the UN!

 Developing countries often build airports, universities, and hospitals for big cities but fail to build roads, primary schools, and village health centers for the poor.
 They often support the upper and middle classes with services but neglect basic education and health care for the vast majority of their poor citizens.

 We don’t fund UN peace missions enough to reform governments and police systems or to develop economies.
 We need to reintegrate former soldiers and rebel fighters with education and skills training.

 We hurry through the phases of building governments for failed nations, using powerful, competing local groups, instead of taking our time with outreach and developing input from broad local grassroots religious leaders, women, minorities, youth, private businesses, labor organizations, and civil societies.

 Because of this hurried approach, new elections often result in powerful elites dominating the process, the suppression of votes, or renewed violence.

-We should rebuild failed nations more carefully, relying more on citizens already working to improve local conditions, like teachers and those providing medical aid, for leadership positions.
+We should rebuild failed nations more carefully, cultivating leaders from citizens already working to improve local conditions, like doctors, teachers, social workers, and those providing disaster and medical aid.

 Sometimes it may be far easier to give ethnic or religious groups in conflict separate lands, creating new smaller nations, rather than to force them to forget past wrongs and share power in one larger nation.